 This Course is not about how to survive an earthquake (or some other disaster) but to learn what to do pre and post disaster.

-We suggest that participants follow this Course up with at least a Falcons Course to get more hands-on knowledge on the techniques and skills of facing a survival scenario.
+We suggest that participants follow this Course up with at least the Eagles Course to get more hands-on knowledge on the techniques and skills of facing a survival scenario.